-Proposed takes by Level A and Level B harassment are shown in table 10.
+California sea lions by Level B Harassment.
+Details of proposed takes by Level B harassment as a percentage of stocks are shown in table 10.

-TABLE 10-PROPOSED TAKE OF MARINE MAMMALS BY LEVEL A AND LEVEL B HARASSMENT BY SPECIES AND STOCK AND PERCENT OF TAKE BY STOCK
+TABLE 10-PROPOSED TAKE OF MARINE MAMMALS BY LEVEL B HARASSMENT BY SPECIES, STOCK, AND PERCENT OF TAKE BY STOCK